 Cool neighbourhood with a craft beer brewery

 For a while, Haidhausen was considered Munich’s shabby neighbourhood, but that has changed considerably in recent decades.
 The wide boulevards, large squares and old buildings in the “French Quarter”, as Haidhausen is called because of its French street names, have long been renovated.
 Cafés and boutiques have moved in.
 Famous artists perform in the old Muffatwerk power station on the Isar river, the Müllersche Volksbad in art nouveau style right next door is without doubt Munich’s most beautiful swimming pool.
 Certainly the Gasteig as a cultural centre including the philharmonic orchestra and the municipal library has contributed to the fact that one wants to get off at every corner when taking the tram through Haidhausen.
+Oh, and if you are heading to Haidhausen and pass the Kulturstrand on the Corneliusbrücke, make sure to stop for a drink.

 Our personal tip for Haidhausen is in the Weissenburger Strasse, where Werner Schuegraf has fulfilled his dream after years of working as a brewer, by opening his own craft beer brewery,Hopfenhäcker.
 He has been brewing his six different creations in his backyard since 2016.
 In the front, smoky bratwurst and ribs are served with homemade mustard and bread in the restaurant, Meisterstück.
 Individual Bavarian delicacies are paired with different beers to create an unconventional, creative and incredibly tasty multi-course menu.